Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Astrophysical sources of yield uncertainty

-The dotted and dashed lines shown in Figure \ref{fig:extreme_albedo_unc} are extremes that set absolute constraints on the impact of albedo uncertainty on exoplanet yield.
+The dotted and dashed lines shown in Figure \ref{fig:extreme_albedo_unc} are extremes that set rough constraints on the impact of albedo uncertainty on exoplanet yield.
 In reality, we expect EEC albedos to occupy a distribution of values, but we don't yet know the nature of that distribution.
 In spite of our ignorance, we look into the effects of adopting three different uniform distributions.
 First, we adopt our full range of water worlds with $0.08 < A_G < 0.56$.
 Second, we adopt an even broader range of $0.03 < A_G < 0.58$, roughly representing the range of reflectances one might expect near quadrature for rocky worlds as dark as Mercury and as bright as Venus.
 Both of these uniform distributions have $\langle A_G \rangle > 0.2$, so we adopt a third distribution with $0.08 < A_G < 0.32$, which has a mean geometric albedo equal to that of an Earth-twin.
 The left panel in Figure \ref{fig:albedo_unc_dist} shows the results of these uniform distributions, with the blue, gray, and green curves corresponding to our full range of water worlds, full range of rocky worlds, and narrow range of water worlds, respectively.
 The $A_G=0.2$ benchmark is shown in black.
 The blue curve coincidently mirrors that of the benchmark, while the gray and green curves are shifted to lower yield values.

 The dotted lines in the panels on the right show the distribution of injected planets as a function of albedo for each of our three assumed distributions.
 Solid lines show the distribution of detected planets.
 The detection rate of planets with $A_G > 0.2$ is relatively flat, but decreases linearly with albedo for $A_G < 0.2$.
 This explains the shift in the yield distribution: many planets at the faint end of the albedo distribution will go undetected.
+In all scenarios, a minority of the yield is comprised of planets with $A_G<0.2$, and only a fraction of those would exceed the 2-month exposure time limit, suggesting that the limitations of our albedo draw method would have a relatively small affect on the estimated yields.